0330 822 0505

 • Your employment status: Some lenders assess self-employed income less favourably than employed income, which could indirectly affect the amount offered

-• How much deposit you have: Although some lenders accept as low as 5% minimum deposit, providing more than that will increase the number of deals you qualify for by reducing the LTV (Loan to Value)
+• How much deposit you have: Although some lenders accept as low as 5% minimum deposit, providing more than that will increase the number of deals you qualify for by reducing the LTV (Loan-to-Value)

 • Your credit status: Having a poor credit score can affect how many lenders you have access to, but there may be specialist bad credit lenders that can help